Skip to main content

 1000120 µs12.8 ms~2 ms~15 ms

 ekoDB maintains consistent performance as result sets grow.
-For complex analytical queries at scale, DuckDB is purpose-built for that use case.
+For complex analytical queries, DuckDB is purpose-built for that use case.

 Cache Warming